TIMELINE-Tracing the bird flu outbreak in N. American poultry flocks

 April 29 - A chicken broiler breeding farm in Kossuth County, Iowa, initially tests positive for H5 bird flu, believed to be the first case at a broiler breeding farm.

-May 1 - USDA confirms bird flu in nine more commercial flocks, including a 4.9 million-bird flock of egg-laying hens in Buena Vista County, Iowa, the largest finding to date.
+May 1 - USDA confirms bird flu in nine more commercial flocks, including a 5.7 million-bird flock of egg-laying hens in Buena Vista County, Iowa, the largest finding to date.
+Nationwide, more than 21.6 million birds in 114 mostly commercial operations are affected, the worst outbreak in U.S. history.

 May 1 - Iowa declares a state of emergency.